rwaldron/learn-deployment/workshop/exercises/templates/overview.md

   template: src=relative/path/app.conf dest=/etc/nginx/conf.d/
 ```

-Templates have access to all variables which will be inerpolated if they are
+Templates have access to all variables which will be interpolated if they are
 wrapped in `{{var_name}}`.

 Jinja2 also supports a broad range of filters which can be used to format, and